codefresh-io/docs.codefresh.io/_docs/integrations/notifications/jira-integration.md

 * Lastly, test your integration to ensure the credentials are set-up correctly.

 You are all set!

+### Provide Account Details

+Using your account details to set-up the integration, you will have to provide
+* An `Integration Name`: Any name that you fancy
+* The `Jira URL`: This is the URL of your organisation e.g. ‘https://company-name.atlassian.net’
+* Your `Jira Username`: This is usually the e-mail that you are logged in with at Jira
+* Your Jira `Password`
+Alternatively, you could authenticate with the Jira Client Key.

+{% include image.html
+lightbox="true"
+file="/images/integrations/jira/add-new-jira-integration.png"
+url="/images/integrations/jira/add-new-jira-integration.png"
+alt="Account Information"
+max-width="90%"
+%}

 ## Use Jira Within Your Codefresh Pipeline